-As we study these courageous first-century lives, and what discipleship meant in the time of Christ, we may expect to be aided in developing a Spirit-directed twenty-first century discipleship as Christ must have meant it to be.
+As we study these courageous first-century lives, and what discipleship meant in the time of Jesus, we may expect to be aided in developing a Spirit-directed twenty-first century discipleship as Christ must have meant it to be.

 Andrew was the brother of Peter, and a son of Jonas.
 He lived in Bethsaida and Capernaum and was a fisherman before Jesus called him.
 Originally he was a disciple of John the Baptist (Mark 1:16-18).
 Andrew brought his brother, Peter, to Jesus (John 1:40).
 He is the first to have the title of Home and Foreign Missionary.
 He is claimed by three countries as their Patron Saint-Russia, Scotland and Greece.
 Many scholars say that he preached in Scythia, Greece and Asia Minor.